 If both conditions are satisfied, all withdrawals from any Roth account set up in your name will be qualified withdrawals.
 As such, they are federal-income-tax-free and penalty-tax-free.

-Any nonqualified withdrawal from a Roth IRA is potentially subject to federal income tax.
-In addition, early nonqualified withdrawals are potentially subject to a 10% penalty tax on top of the income tax hit.
+Any non-qualified Roth IRA early withdrawal is potentially subject to federal income tax.
+In addition, early non-qualified withdrawals are potentially subject to a 10% penalty tax on top of the income tax hit.
 You may also owe state income tax.

 - You take a withdrawal before passing the five-year test.

-If you own several Roth IRAs, you must aggregate them and treat them as a single account to determine which layer(s) each nonqualified withdrawal comes from and the resulting federal income tax consequences.
+If you own several Roth IRAs, you must aggregate them and treat them as a single account to determine which layer(s) each non-qualified withdrawal comes from and the resulting Roth IRA withdrawal tax consequences.

 Exceptions for Certain Early Withdrawals

-Any Roth withdrawal taken before you turn 59½ is, by definition, a nonqualified withdrawal, unless you’re:
+Any Roth IRA early withdrawal taken before you turn 59½ is, by definition, a non-qualified withdrawal, unless you are:

 - Eligible for the special first-time homebuyer rule.

 To be eligible for the first-time homebuyer rule, you must first pass the five-year test.
-In addition, you must spend the amount you’ve withdrawn within 120 days to pay qualified principal residence acquisition costs.
-However, there’s a $10,000 lifetime limit on this special rule.
+In addition, you must spend the amount you have withdrawn within 120 days to pay qualified principal residence acquisition costs.
+There is, however, a $10,000 lifetime limit on this special rule.
 To the extent the special rule applies to your Roth withdrawal, the qualified amount is free from federal income tax and free from the 10% early withdrawal penalty tax.